jjmr007/CIPs/CIPS/cip-2.md

 ```

 Otherwise, the response returned by the Circle payment platform API, to the requests generated from the API-KEY of a Funnelled Account, must be an error message, and the request must be repudiated from the Circle's platform.
 Something like: "`funneled account, please fill a request for a general purpose account`".

+#### Special Procedure for the Owner Account, calling a proposed standard Function `Payment(uint256)` for the Funnelled Account Contract.

+The normal procedure withdrawing funds to a blockchain address is for the Owner account of the USDC contract, to call the `transfer(address, uint256)` function, includion as address parameter the destin of funds.
+In the case of Funnelled Accounts, the instruction is different, and take a contract variable different, initialized with the address of the Funnelled Account Contract, and its ABI.
+Let's say this is the constant "CONTRACT", the succesful case for **`POST /transfer`** shuld trigger the following web3.js instruction:

+`CONTRACT.methods.Payment(_aMount).send();`

+Instead of the standard procedure:

+`USDC_Contract.methods.transfer(0x<ANY_BLOCKCHAIN_ADDRESS>, _aMount).send();`

 ## Rationale